larr97/portfolio-project/documents/SDD.md

 #### 1.5 Overview

 This document presents the software architecture and design goals for the personal portfolio website.
 The primary objective is to create an intuitive, visually appealing, and fully functional platform that showcases the skills, experience, and projects of a software engineer.
-The architecture design follows modern web development principles, incorporating technologies such as HTML, CSS, JavaScript, TypeScript, Angular, Angular Material, and Tailwind CSS.
+The architecture design follows modern web development principles, incorporating technologies such as HTML, CSS, JavaScript, TypeScript, Angular, and Angular Material.
 The portfolio website is designed with the user in mind, ensuring an accessible and responsive experience across devices and screen sizes.

 ### 2. Current System